guettli/deadends-of-it/README.md

 # One Spec, several Implementations

-C, C++, Java Enterprise Edition, SQL and a lot of other development tools used the pattern "one specification, several implementations".
+C, C++, Java Enterprise Edition, SQL, TCP/IP and a lot of other development tools used the pattern "one specification, several implementations".
 I think this pattern is outdated.
 Modern tools (Python, TypeScript, Kubernetes, Go, Rust, Linux, ...) implement what's useful.
 No need to do this twice.

 In the year 2000, I asked on one of the many apache java mailing lists about a new feature/idea.
 The response of the developers (roughly): "Yes, it would be nice to have this feature.
 But first, we need to wait for the new specification to get published.".
 This was one of the reasons I switched from Java to Python.